SerhiiVoitiuk/B-O_landing-page/README.md

 **HTML:** For structuring the webpage.

-**SCSS:** For advanced styling, using mixins and variables for better code organization and maintenance.
+**SCSS:** For advanced styling, using mixins and modular file structures for better code organization and maintenance.

+**JavaScript:** For dynamic interactions, animations, and enhancing user experience.

 **Demo**
   - [DEMO LINK](https://serhiivoitiuk.github.io/B-O_landing-page/)